appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-search-and-filter-table-data.md

 - [One-click binding](#one-click-binding)

 ### Mustache binding
-Mustache syntax (`{{ }}`) is the common form of data binding in Appsmith and is useful when the data returned from your datasource or API is not an array, and you must map it to the desired format.
-It allows dynamic data substitution in widgets, queries, and APIs.
+Mustache binding is useful when the data returned from your datasource or API is not an array, and you must map it to the desired format.
 To bind and display data on the Table widget using mustache binding, follow these steps:
 1. Drag and drop a [Table](/reference/widgets/table) widget.
 2. Create a new query to fetch data from the datasource and rename it to `fetch_trip_details`.